A CATALYST TO CIVIL UNREST

 This might include:

-- Monitoring the threat and upgrading your mitigation;
+- Understanding and monitoring the threat and upgrading your mitigation;

 - Developing and playing out most-likely and worst-case scenarios to test your mitigation and response plans;

-- Understanding your business continuity planning, in particular your (or your providers’) security resilience;
+- Understanding your business continuity planning, in particular your security resilience;

 - Understanding how likely you are to be targeted in the event of civil unrest; and